dgeb/ember-cli-addon-guard/README.md

 ## Solution

+To avoid the problems described above, you could take one of the following "manual" approaches to ensure that a single version of `ember-power-select` is used:

+ - pin your app's `ember-power-select` dependency to an older version that uses `ember-wormhole` 0.3 (if one exists) until `ember-modal-dialog` is updated
+ - fork `ember-modal-dialog` and make whatever changes are necessary for it to work with `ember-wormhole` 0.5, then use your fork until those changes are accepted upstream

-To avoid the problems described above, `ember-cli-addon-guard` simply stops problematic builds from succeeding.
+If the version conflict is not resolved, `ember-cli-addon-guard` will simply stop builds that contain run-time conflicts from succeeding.
 Prior to every build, the full dependency tree is checked for duplicate addons of different versions.
 Any cases of addon duplication will be examined to see if the addons introduce run-time code.
-If a run-time duplication conflict is found, the problem will be logged in detail and a hard error will prevent the build from proceeeding until conflicts have been resolved.
+If a run-time duplication conflict is found, the problem will be logged in detail and a hard error will prevent the build from proceeding until conflicts have been resolved.

 ### Run-time vs. Build-time Addons